Degenerative Joint Disease

 - Pain killers: In cases of extreme pain, a doctor will prescribe a pain killer such as codeine or propoxyphene.
 Dependence becomes a risk with use of these medications.

-- Steroids: Doctors inject steroids directly into the affected joint to reduce pain and inflammation.
+- Steroids: Medical providers inject steroids directly into the affected joint to reduce pain and inflammation.

 - Artificial joint fluid: Injected into the knee, this medication relieves pain for as long as six months.